SlickYeet/create-lx2-app/cli/template/base/README.md

 ## Learn More

-To learn more about the [TNT Stack](https://create.lx2.dev), take a look at our [documentation](https://create.lx2.dev).
+To learn more about the [Lx2 App](https://create.lx2.dev), take a look at our [documentation](https://create.lx2.dev).

 If you are not familiar with the different technologies used in this project,